 Tips & Tricks

 - I like to use fresh sweet potatoes here, but canned yams will do as well.
-Naturally, if you use the latter, there’s no need to cook them beforehand.
+In terms of yams vs sweet potatoes, they will taste very similar.
+But, if you use canned yams, remember there’s no need to cook them beforehand.

 - Paula Deen’s recipe requires “cooking” the sweet potatoes, which means you can either boil or roast them.
 It’s totally up to you, but I find that roasting gives the spuds more flavor.
 Just one hour at 400 degrees Fahrenheit is all it takes.